hbar/python-ChargedParticleTools/README.md

 python-ChargedParticleTools
 ===========================

-A collection of methods calculating charged particle interactions with materials
+A collection of simple tool for modeling charged particle interactions with materials